PiT: Progressive Diffusion Transformer: Abstract

 \section{Abstract}

-Diffusion Transformers (DiTs) achieve remarkable performance within the domain of image generation through the incorporation of the transformer architecture.
-Conventionally, DiTs are constructed by stacking serial isotropic global information modeling transformers, which face significant computational cost when processing high-resolution images.
-We empirically analyze that latent space image generation does not exhibit a strong dependence on global information as traditionally assumed.
-Most of the layers in the model demonstrate redundancy in global computation.
-In addition, conventional attention mechanisms exhibit low-frequency inertia issues.
-To address these issues, we propose \textbf{P}seudo \textbf{S}hifted \textbf{W}indow \textbf{A}ttention (PSWA), which fundamentally mitigates global model redundancy.
-PSWA achieves intermediate global-local information interaction through window attention, while employing a high-frequency bridging branch to simulate shifted window operations, supplementing appropriate global and high-frequency information.
-Furthermore, we propose the Progressive Coverage Channel Allocation(PCCA) strategy that captures high-order attention similarity without additional computational cost.
-Building upon all of them, we propose a series of Pseudo \textbf{S}hifted \textbf{Win}dow DiTs (\textbf{Swin DiT}), accompanied by extensive experiments demonstrating their superior performance.
-For example, our proposed Swin-DiT-L achieves a 54\%$\uparrow$ FID improvement over DiT-XL/2 while requiring less computational. \wjf{\url{https://github.com/wujiafu007/Swin-DiT}}
+Diffusion Transformers (DiTs) achieve remarkable performance within image generation via the transformer architecture.
+Conventionally, DiTs are constructed by stacking serial isotropic global modeling transformers, which face significant quadratic computational cost.
+However, through empirical analysis, we find that DiTs do not rely as heavily on global information as previously believed.
+In fact, most layers exhibit significant redundancy in global computation.
+Additionally, conventional attention mechanisms suffer from low-frequency inertia, limiting their efficiency.
+To address these issues, we propose Pseudo Shifted Window Attention (PSWA), which fundamentally mitigates global attention redundancy.
+PSWA achieves moderate global-local information through window attention.
+It further utilizes a high-frequency bridging branch to simulate shifted window operations, which both enrich the high-frequency information and strengthen inter-window connections.
+Furthermore, we propose the Progressive Coverage Channel Allocation (PCCA) strategy that captures high-order attention without additional computational cost.
+Based on these innovations, we propose a series of Pseudo \textbf{P}rogressive D\textbf{i}ffusion \textbf{T}ransformer (\textbf{PiT}).
+Our extensive experiments show their superior performance; for example, our proposed PiT-L achieves 54\%$\uparrow$ FID improvement over DiT-XL/2 while using less computation.